-The Updated Guide has been developed as a tool for commissioners, continence leads and those involved with the care pathway for patients with continence problems.
+The Third Version of the Best Practice Guide (2018/19) has been developed as a tool for commissioners, continence leads and those involved with the care pathway for patients with continence problems.

 The Guides aims to transform continence care through sharing best practice.
 It provides a constructive platform for decision makers across the NHS, government and political parties to ensure the goal of a better system of continence care becomes a reality.